TSpeech-Hub/whisper_realtime_server/README.md

 For now, avoid modifying the `config.json` file.
 If you need to experiment, it is advisable to only adjust the model size parameter.

+## Num Workers and Token Confirmation Threshold

+### TODO Tweaking tutorial and explanation

 ## Nvidia Developer Kit

 The Nvidia Developer Kit is required for GPU support.
 The server has been tested with CUDA 12.X and cuDNN 9, as specified in the Dockerfile.
 The Whisper Streaming project has been tested with CUDA 11.7 and cuDNN 8.5.0, so it is recommended to use at least CUDA 11.7 and cuDNN 8.5.0.&#x20;

 ## Documentation

 Before setting up your own client, it's important to understand the server architecture.
-The client first connects to a layer server on the default port (8000).
+The client first connects to a layer server on the default port (`50051`).
 After connecting, the layer server assigns a port number to the client.
 The client then connects to the same host on the assigned port, streams audio data to this port, and receives real-time transcriptions.&#x20;

-## Simulations Tutorial
+## Testing the server locally

+Install all dependencies:
+- I suggest the use of python enviroments: [Python Enviroments](https://docs.python.org/3/library/venv.html)
+- Check requirements.txt for pip packages intallation
+- Check Dockerfile for addictional OS packages you may miss
+- An actual tutorial for local installations is in the TODO list

 1. Navigate to the `src` directory:

+   Inside the repository folder get in `src`, run:
    ```bash
    cd src
    ```